paolosabatini/fanta-voto-ai/docs/index.md

 ### Models

-Several models have been tested for this analysis, starting from the easiest ones to the more complex.
+Several models have been tested for this analysis, starting from the easiest ones to more complex algorithms.

+The goal is to reproduce the marks (votes) assigned by FantaWomen staff to players every matchweek, being half-integers from 0 to 10 (but effectively from 3 to 9).
+The main limitations of the predictions come poor information in dataset available: a reduced set of individual features for each players are open-access, a bit more of an insight in the available informations and desiderata are in [data handling section](data_handling.md).

+On the other hand, a very limited set of values are asked to be predicted and a granularity of half-vote is required.
+Therefore, even the limited prediction may do the job.
+The goal is an accuracy over the mark spectrum less then half-vote.
+This is evaluated by requiring for each possible mark as the standard deviation of the residual distribution of the predicted vote with respect to the expected one.
+Possible biases may be calibrated out, in case they are significant.

 All the models tested, with the corresponding performance studies, are documented in the link below.

 - [K-neighbours regressor](kneigh_kf5.md): easiest model, and not machine learning at all.
 Just a sort-of look-up table from the available dataset in input.

+### Ideas

+A collection of ideas that may help in the future, in case the available information improve or in general to enhance the performances.

+- [ ] __Clustering__ : we could try to identify various typologies of players by clustering algorithms.
+This could be used to produce subsets for the trainings.
+This technique could help a lot in both cases individual player features available are enhanced or not.
+  - _Poor_: still this could be used to differentiate offensive / defensive players, since defensive (offensive) player will systematically gets higher vote in defensive (offensive) played matches with good result.
+  - _Enhanced_: it may even help in the classification of sub-positions, such as: central defender, lateral defender, playmaker, stopper, mid-wing, wing, central forward, second forward, number 10.
+It could be done manually, but this would be automathic and catch change in players attitude over time.